anarchivist/nyac-2014-presentation/presentation.md

 ![<http://dp.la/info/developers/>](images/dpla-hack.png)

 <div role="note" class="note">
-You can also build apps using our API, like the ones I discussed for and those listed here.
+You can also build apps using our API, like the ones I discussed before and those listed here.
 We encourage the independent development of applications, tools, and resources that make use of data contained in the DPLA platform in new and innovative ways, from anywhere at anytime.
 </div>